EKG Technician Classes

 What is the cost of the EKG Technician Program?

 The total cost of the Phlebotomy class is $500.
-The tuition includes all needed materials and supplies except a pair of dark purple scrubs which are required for the lab portion of the class.
+The student is responsible for the book and one pair of dark purple scrubs which are required for the lab portion of the class.
 The EKG Technician National Certification Exam is through the NCCT and is $90.
 The student is responsible for the costs of the national certification exam.

 How do I register for the EKG Program?